velocityCavalry/velocityCavalry.github.io/_pages/about.md

 ## Misc
 - The reason I am particularly interested in multilinguality is because I am a multilingual myself.I can speak Mandarin Chinese, English, Japanese, a little bit of German, and a little bit of Spanish.
 I am also learning Cantonese and Shanghainese, too.

 - I come from Chongqing, China, a city that is famous for spicy foods, mountains and cyberpunk sceneries.
-[Kevin Deng](https://www.instagram.com/kevin.deng/?hl=en) is my favorite cameraman who did a really great job picturing my hometown.
+[Kevin Deng](https://www.instagram.com/kevin.deng/?hl=en) is my favorite cameraman who did a really great job picturing Chongqing.